-Short, five-minute exercises and case studies will be scattered throughout the two-day session.
+Short exercises and case studies will be scattered throughout the two-day session.
 Longer exercises are detailed below.
-Ample material is available for this session, and while all essential information will be covered, time spent on each topic will vary depending on the composition of the class and the interest in particular areas.
-A more detailed course outline is available at our website.
+Time spent on each topic will vary depending on the composition of the class and the interest in particular areas.

 The Scrum Framework: Here we’ll ensure that we’re all working from the same foundational concepts that make up the Scrum Framework.